Gizmosoft/Editor_python/README.md

 # Editor_python
-This is a project file of a text editor i have been working on.
+This is a project file of a text editor I have been working on.

+Unregistered trademark of Gizmosoft Inc.
+Build Version 1.0

+Languages Used: Python